vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 [...]

-They say: "One: good friend.
-Two: kind mate." <br>
-Then: "Three: dear love."
-Please count past three, <br>
-and add more terms to this list key. <br>
-For Her: "Dog, snake, man."
-Then "imp" state.

-[...]

 That is It.
 With a blond hair bob, <br>
 It flaunts Its self in a pier glass, <br>
 and with a smile It shows Its sass. <br>